 Resource dependence theory suggests that larger board size may be associated with higher performance because larger board size may be better able to form resource linkages from the environment and secure important resources.
-Pfeffer và Salancik found that board size is associated with better responsiveness to resource dependence and regulatory pressures.
+Pfeffer and Salancik[17] found that board size is associated with better responsiveness to resource dependence and regulatory pressures.
 The authors argued that the greater the need for effective external linkages is, the larger the board size should be.
 Larger board size provides increased expertise, information, and quality advice.
-Zahra và Pearce suggested that larger board size may improve performance by reducing CEO dominance (CEO).
-A meta-analysis by Dalton & cộng sự showed that larger board size may improve decision-making efficiency due to information sharing.
-Pearce và Zahra concluded that board size was positively associated with performance in 119 Fortune 500 firms during 1983-1989.
+Zahra and Pearce[19] suggested that larger board size may improve performance by reducing CEO dominance (CEO).
+A meta-analysis by Dalton et al.[20] showed that larger board size may improve decision-making efficiency due to information sharing.
+Pearce and Zahra[22] concluded that board size was positively associated with performance in 119 Fortune 500 firms during 1983-1989.
 Larger board size could potentially exploit more potential, with members appointed from different sectors, with different expertise and management skills.
-Similarly, Ciftci & cộng sự also agreed that larger board size seemed to bring more positive performance for firms in Turkey.
-Based on data from 101 manufacturing firms listed on the Ho Chi Minh City Stock Exchange (HOSE), Phan Tu Anh và Duong Long Hoang found that board size was positively associated with performance.
-These findings suggest that firms should consider expanding board size, but to a certain extent to avoid the inverted U-shaped decline in performance.
+Similarly, Ciftci et al.[23] also agreed that larger board size seemed to bring more positive performance for firms in Turkey.
+Based on data from firms listed in Vietnam, Nguyen Thi Anh Nguyet and Nguyen Van Chien[13] and Phan Tu Anh and Duong Long Hoang[14] found that board size was positively associated with performance.